-The job of an arbitrator is given to a local well established attorney.
+The job of an arbitrator is given to a local well-established attorney.
 The professional is appointed by the court and acts like a judge at the hearings.
-The person looks at evidences and hears responses of both parties before delivering a final decision.
+The person looks at the evidence and hears responses of both parties before delivering a final decision.
 The parties involved in the dispute may be given some leeway in the selection process of the arbitrator.
 They can choose to strike potential arbitrator if they have prior dealings with that professional.

 A divorce case has good potential of turning into a bitterly contested legal dispute.
-A collaborative approach is used so that both parties can come over their “win or lose” mentally.
-During this process, attorneys of both spouses keep representing them.
-Depending on the requirements, some financial professionals, family counselors and other professionals are brought into the negotiation.
+A collaborative approach is used so that both parties can come over their “win or lose”mentality.
+During this process, attorneys for both spouses keep representing them.
+Depending on the requirements, some financial professionals, family counselors, and other professionals are brought into the negotiation.
 Several group sessions are held to discuss the case and reach an agreement on issues such as child custody, alimony, division of property and visitation rights.

 Alternative dispute resolution can be an evaluation and mediation process.
 Legal professionals having specialized training and experience in a particular field may oversee the proceeding.
 For example, if there is a lawsuit about construction issue, both parties may present their case in front of a neutral person who is both a lawyer and an architect.
 Compared to a judge or jury, an attorney with an architect qualification will have better knowledge of construction techniques.
 Such a person as neutral mediator will be more acceptable to both parties.